apache/dolphinscheduler/docs/docs/en/guide/project/workflow-definition.md

 ### Configure workflow (process) execution type

 Click the `Save` button and configure `process execution type` in the pop-up window.
-There are four process execution types:
+There are four workflow execution types:

 - `Parallel`: If there are multiple instances of the same workflow definition, execute the instances in parallel.
 - `Serial Wait`: If there are multiple instances of the same workflow definition, execute the instances in serial.